 Chris is a native of Dallas, Texas but grew up and lives in East County San Diego.
 Chris began his 30-year media career as an intern at a San Diego radio station while going to junior college.
 Eventually he would be charged with overseeing the marketing and promotions departments for five of San Diego’s top-rated radio stations along with managing 30 full- and part-time employees.
 Chris was always most proud of his ability to use the power and megaphone of those radio stations to give back to the San Diego community that has been so good to him.

 Chris first became acquainted with the struggles facing foster youth 15 years ago when he was approached by a former colleague to donate prizes and help promote a fundraiser for San Pasqual Academy.
 Chris was recently introduced to the Just in Time mission by an old friend and co-worker, and immediately knew this was where he needed to be.
-Chris is excited to use his knowledge and enthusiasm to expand the visibility of JIT’s services, participants and investors.

 Chris’ passions are family and travel.
 When Chris is not at work in the JIT offices, you can usually find him with family or relaxing with friends at his family homes in Palm Springs, California and Rosarito Beach, Mexico.